pixiebrix/pixiebrix-extension/README.md

 with low/no-code.

-In addition to the extension, we maintain [pixiebrix.com](https://www.pixiebrix.com/), a registry of bricks and pre-made blueprints.
+In addition to the extension, we maintain [pixiebrix.com](https://www.pixiebrix.com/), a registry of bricks and pre-made mods.
 You can create a PixieBrix account to enable support for team features, such as shared integration configurations and team bricks.

 <table>